 Wavelength calibration is performed by collecting data from a range of spectral lamps.
 These lamps provide spectral emission features at known wavelengths that can be detected with the Fenix sensor.
 This procedure allows specific pixel numbers to be checked against known wavelengths.
-The lamps included in the calibration were: Hg-Ar, H, O, Ne, Xe and CO2.
-The Krypton and Helium lamps were not available during this calibration resulting in fewer spectral lines to perform the calibration than used for previous years.
-The number of wavelengths tested was sufficient to be confident in the wavelength accuracy of the Fenix instrument.
-Differences from known spectral features versus their values measured by the Fenix can be found in Table 1.
+The lamps included in the calibration were: Mercury-Argon (Hg-Ar), Hydrogen (H), Helium (He), Oxygen (O), Neon (Ne), Xeon (Xe) and Krypton (Kr).
+Differences from known spectral features versus their values measured by the Fenix can be found in Table 1 (VNIR) and Table 2 (SWIR).
+There are many more spectral lines identified for the VNIR region as there are many more distinct emission lines for each lamp in the VNIR region than the SWIR.
+ARSF plan to investigate whether there are more reliable spectral emission lines that can be used for the SWIR region to increase the confidence in the SWIR wavelength calibration.